CONFERENCE DAY TWO

 • Introducing Nurix’s expertise in targeted protein degradation and degrader-antibody conjugates

-• The advantages of using degraders as antibody payloads • Discussing collaborations
+• Discussing the advantages of using degraders as antibody payloads

 • Explaining key design attributes required for making TPDs effective as ADC payloads